 Why do people need shelter here?

-- 211 statewide crisis line, a police department or hospital has referred a person to Hundred Nights because they have no place to go
+- NH 2-1-1 (the statewide crisis line), a police department, or hospital has referred a person to Hundred Nights because they have no place to go

-- eviction, frozen pipes, release from jail or rehab without a support plan
+- Eviction, frozen pipes, or release from jail or rehab without a support plan

-Every night the shelter is open there is a shelter manager and 2 – 3 volunteers ready to greet people as they come inside.
-A one on one intake interview is conducted with forms filled in and copies made of ID’s or birth certificates if possible.
+Every night the shelter is open, there is a shelter manager and 2 – 3 volunteers ready to greet people as they come inside.
+A one-on-one intake interview is conducted with forms filled in and copies made of ID’s or birth certificates, if possible.
 Information is distributed about local services such as meals and showers.
 People are asked if they need assistance applying for Medicaid, Food Stamps, housing, safe-link phones, eye exams and glasses, or if they need referrals to other agencies providing services.
-If people respond positively to that question their names are given to the Resource Center case manager for assistance the next day.
+If people respond positively to that question, their names are given to the Resource Center Case Manager for assistance the next day.
 There are 32 lockers that are assigned to people if they would like to store some of their belongings.
-If a family with children is in need of shelter the Hundred Nights staff will make every attempt to find them open beds in a family shelter; in the event that all family shelters are full, we will provide the family with a more private space until a room in a family shelter opens up or they secure other housing.
+If a family with children is in need of shelter, Hundred Nights staff will make every attempt to find them open beds in a family shelter; in the event that all family shelters are full, we will provide the family with a more private space until a room in a family shelter opens up or they secure other housing.
 All the sheets, blankets, towels are washed every day.

 The Open Doors Resource Center opened as a means to provide a hospitable space with some amenities during the day.
-It is open to any displaced person, not only those experiencing homelessness, and in addition to a beverage or snack, people can access a phone, fax or computer to check job postings or stay connected with family and friends.
-There is a washing machine and dryer available for use on an advanced sign up basis.
+It is open to any displaced person (not only those experiencing homelessness) and, in addition to a beverage or snack, people can access a phone, fax or computer to check job postings or stay connected with family and friends.
+There is a washing machine and dryer available for use on an advanced sign-up basis.
+Over the last few years, we have developed afternoon programs in subjects ranging from Anger Management and Resume-Building to Cribbage and Scrabble tournaments, to encourage people to broaden their horizons.
+However, during the COVID pandemic, these additional programs are not available.
 There is always food donated by volunteers or The Community Kitchen to eat at breakfast and lunchtime.
-A “tailgate dinner” is served every Saturday and Sunday night by several different church and civic groups in a rotation.
+“Weekend Dinners” are served every Saturday and Sunday night by several different church and civic groups in a rotation.
 The Hundred Nights address is available for use as a mail-drop location for anyone who needs it.
 This affords our guests a physical address for listing on ID applications, employment applications, etc. We have created a fund to pay for ID’s and birth certificates for those in need, as it is not possible to get a job or vote without an ID.
 The Resource Center provides as much case management as possible with our small staff and volunteers, and are available to work on referrals, and application/appointment assistance any weekday.
 We work with various groups who provide services to homeless vets.
-Over the last few years we have developed afternoon programs in subjects ranging from anger management and resume building to Cribbage and Scrabble tournaments, to encourage people to broaden their horizons.
 For many, there is no place else to go.